Methotrexate

 • Hair thinning: This may occur rarely.
 It is not permanent and hair will grow back when the medicine is stopped.

 • Lungs: Methotrexate can rarely cause some inflammation in the lungs soon after starting therapy.
-The small risk is increased if leflunomide (Arava) is also being taken at the same time.
-The problem may develop quickly, so if you have a sudden onset of breathing difficulties and/or dry cough seek medical attention as soon as possible.
-There is no evidence that long-term methotrexate causes lung problems such as interstitial lung disease.
+If you have a sudden onset of breathing difficulties and/or dry cough, seek medical attention as soon as possible.

 • Nodule formations: Some people with rheumatoid arthritis develop nodules on their elbows or other pressure points.
 In some cases methotrexate may increase this.